Habib-Ashraf-Hassan/Habib-Ashraf-Hassan/README.md

 I’m currently learning in Jomo Kenyatta University of Agriculture and Technology
 - 👯 My name is Ashraf Mohammed Hassan Anil
 - 🚀Aspiring data scientist
-- 📫 How to reach me: Can email me via ashrafanil434@gmail.com or contact me via Whatsaap
+- 📫 How to reach me: Can email me via ashrafanil434@gmail.com or mohammed.ashraf@students.jkuat.ac.ke
 - 😄 Pronouns: he/him
 <!--
 **Habib-Ashraf-Hassan/Habib-Ashraf-Hassan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.